seagetch/mcp-receiver/doc/Protocol.md

 - `value` contains actual data for field.
 Contents depends on the field name.

 ### Nested Field Structure
 Some field have complex structure like in C and other languages.
-In that kind of complex structure, all data for sub-field is contained in value data of parent field.
+In that kind of complex structure, all data for sub-field is contained in `value` data of parent field.

-If `field1` has sub-field `field2` and `field3`, length, filed name, and value of `field2` and `field3` are packed into `value` of `field1`.
+If `field1` contains sub-field `field2` and `field3`, length, filed name, and value of `field2` and `field3` are packed into `value` data of `field1`.

 ## Data Structure
 Mobile app sends packets which contains following structure.